برجاء الإنتظار ...

 Patient demographics and baseline disease characteristics were balanced between treatment arms.
 Of the 524 patients randomised, the baseline demographic and disease characteristics were: median age 54 years (range: 20 to 83); 65 years or older (20.2%); female (99.6%); Asian (59.9%), White (27.3%), Black or African American (3.6%); Eastern Cooperative Oncology Group (ECOG) performance status 0 (62.8%) or 1 (36.8%); hormone receptor status (positive: 51.9%); presence of visceral disease (73.3%); previously treated and stable brain metastases (21.8%); and 48.3% of patients received one line of prior systemic therapy in the metastatic setting.
 The percentage of patients who had not received prior treatment for metastatic disease was 9.5%.
 The percentage of patients who were previously treated with pertuzumab was 61.1%.

-At the prespecified interim analysis for PFS based on 245 events (73% of total events planned for final analysis), the study demonstrated a statistically significant improvement in PFS per BICR in patients randomized to Enhertu compared to trastuzumab emtansine.
+At the prespecified interim analysis for PFS based on 245 events (73% of total events planned for final analysis), the study showed a statistically significant improvement in PFS per BICR in patients randomized to Enhertu compared to trastuzumab emtansine.
 Overall survival (OS) was immature at the time of analysis.

 Table 4: Efficacy results in DESTINY-Breast03 (intent-to-treat analysis set)